cloudtoid/gateway-core/README.md

 - Add support for modification of the Path attribute in the Set-Cookie header
 - Publish options-schema.json on a website so it can be referenced in JSON GatewayOptions files
 - Build and test on Linux & MacOS
-- Right now, all upstream HTTP errors are simply converted to 502/BadGateway.
-Look into the options here:
+- Right now, some upstream HTTP errors are simply converted to 502/BadGateway.
+Look into the options here.

 ## Future version